 Each year, it is envisaged that the new facility will process up to 450,000 tonnes of residual waste from the region and use it to generate up to 49.9MW of electricity – enough to power the equivalent of 60,000 homes.

-In addition to providing an essential sanitation service and a sustainable means of treating the region’s residual waste, the TV ERF will contribute towards economic regeneration and development in the local area.
+In addition to providing an essential sanitation service and a sustainable means of treating the region’s residual waste, the TV ERF project will contribute towards the regeneration and development of the local area.

-The specific section of the Teesworks site allocated for the TV ERF is a 22-acre plot known as Grangetown Prairie 2 and there are ambitious plans for the economic regeneration of the whole site.
-Locating the facility here, alongside other new circular-economy infrastructure, will contribute to the regeneration and development of both the site and the local economy.
+The specific section of the Teesworks site allocated for the TV ERF is a 22-acre plot known as Grangetown Prairie 2.
+Locating the facility here, alongside other new circular-economy infrastructure, will contribute to the regeneration and development of the site and support the local economy.

-The TV ERF is a critical and essential part of the waste management strategies of the partner authorities and will provide a local, secure, reliable and affordable residual waste treatment solution from 2028 – ultimately contributing towards the councils’ shared long-term goal of sending zero waste to landfill.
+The TV ERF project is a critical and essential part of the waste management strategies of the partner authorities and will provide a safe, reliable, sustainable and affordable residual waste treatment solution from 2029 – ultimately contributing towards the councils’ shared long-term goal of sending zero waste to landfill.

 Prior to initiating the tender process, the respective waste strategies for the Tees Valley authorities, Newcastle City Council and Durham County Council were subject to consultation – both with the public and statutory consultees.

-The safe treatment and disposal of waste is vital for maintaining a sanitary environment and protecting public health but treating residual waste, like most industrial processes, does create greenhouse gas emissions.
-These are very challenging emissions to avoid but, as part of the TV ERF tender specification, the bidders are required to demonstrate how they will reduce carbon emissions from this operation year-on-year over the duration of the contract.
+The safe treatment and disposal of waste is vital for maintaining a sanitary environment and protecting public health but treating residual waste, like most industrial processes, does create greenhouse gas emissions (GHG).
+These are very challenging emissions to avoid but, as part of the TV ERF tender specification, the chosen operator will be required to reduce carbon emissions from this operation year-on-year over the duration of the contract.

 In future, potentially exporting heat as well as electricity from the TV ERF will increase the plant’s efficiency, further improving its performance compared with landfill.
 The residual waste stream can be further decarbonised through the removal of more plastics by increased recycling and waste reduction measures, while carbon capture and storage technology holds the potential to mitigate remaining net emissions in future.